apache/opendal/core/src/services/memcached/docs.md

 ## Configuration

 - `root`: Set the working directory of `OpenDAL`
+- `username`: Set the username for authentication.
+- `password`: Set the password for authentication.
 - `endpoint`: Set the network address of memcached server
 - `default_ttl`: Set the ttl for memcached service.